qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ### `MERGES`

-This option determines if Gitea should sign merge commits from PRs.
+This option determines if RIA Hub should sign merge commits from PRs.
 The possible options are:

 - `never`: Never sign